Welcome to Grave Moss & Stars! If you don’t know who I am or what Kemeticism is, I’ll explain everything here. :)

 - My Rite of Parent Divination was performed on November 21, 2011.

 - I became a Shemsu and received my Kemetic name on February 6, 2013.

 - Through an additional divination, Wepwawet became my third Beloved on June 24, 2014.

 If you have any questions about anything mentioned herein or would just like to chat, please don’t hesitate to email me at itenumuti at gmail dot com!
 If you prefer Dreamwidth, I’m right here.
-I also have a Kemetic Facebook and an everything-goes Twitter.
+I also have a Facebook, a Twitter, and a pagan-and-metaphysical Tumblr.